GedalyaKrycer/02-homework-bootstrap-responsive-portfolio/README.md

 * Made the navigation fixed, so it stays in position when scrolling

 * On mobile gave the image a shadow for stylistic purposes.
+It also centers on the page and no longer floats the text around it.

 * Added a meta description for SEO benifits and for Google to grab and display on the SERP page.

+* Where possible I tried to stay away from using element selectors and instead using classes.
+(Except for items like `<h1>` and `<body>` and other such base elements)